 My name is Maria Barroso Cue and I began the doctoral program in School Psychology in 2018.
 I was born in Cuba but have lived in South Florida for over 20 years.
 My research interests vary but I am particularly interested in the area of childhood cancer and school reintegration protocol and procedures.
 As a result, my directed study will be focusing on identifying how childhood cancer affects children across multiple domains and how this impacts the school reintegration process.

-My name is Julia Nucolo and I am enrolled as a 2nd year PsyD.
+My name is Julia Nucolo and I am a PsyD.
 School Psychology student in the College of Psychology at Nova Southeastern University.
 I am originally from Connecticut, but moved to Florida to further my graduate studies.
-My professional interests concentrate on addressing educational and mental health disparities in at risk youth.
+My professional interests concentrate on addressing educational and mental health disparities in at-risk youth.
 Currently I am working on my directed study that discusses strategies to reduce the achievement gap.

-My name is Morgan Oldham and I started the school psychology Psy.D program in 2018.
-I was born and raised in Pittsboro, North Carolina and received my Bachelor of Arts in psychology and public health at Elon University.
-My research interests include counseling self-efficacy in school psychology trainees and strategies to foster counseling self-efficacy.
+My name is Morgan Oldham and I began the school psychology Psy.D program in 2018.
+I was born and raised in Pittsboro, North Carolina and earned my Bachelor of Arts in psychology and public health at Elon University.
+My research interests include counseling self-efficacy among school psychology trainees and strategies to foster counseling self-efficacy.
 My career goals are to work as a university professor and to start my own private practice.